 Take a walk, read a book at Wellfield

-Visitors to the Wellfield Botantic Gardens can enjoy the beautiful flora and get a great story during Story Walk.
+Visitors to the Wellfield Botantic Gardens can enjoy the beautiful flora and get a great story with Story Walk.

 The ongoing program pieces out a children’s book onto stands around the gardens where visitors can walk up and read them as they make their way around the grounds.